TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. class:: DebugRunner(checker=None, verbose=None, optionflags=0)

-   A subclass of :class:`DocTestRunner` that raises an exception as soon as a failure is encountered.
+   A subkundi of :class:`DocTestRunner` that raises an exception as soon as a failure is encountered.
 If an unexpected exception occurs, an :exc:`UnexpectedException` exception is raised, containing the test, the example, and the original exception.
 If the output doesn't match, then a